 Reciproci provides customers with something above “the daily and routine”, really beyond what they would otherwise get from just walking into a physical store.
 This means #Reciproci is imagined in a way that has been validated to explicitly be both useful and engaging + profitable to the user and business alike.

-Fortunately, building an app that meets & exceeds these criteria, in the passing of time seemed both extremely expensive and time-consuming, till the time “we” invested primarily our know-how & consumer intellect, to bridge the gap between the retailer and the consumer.
+Fortunately, building an app that meets & exceeds these criteria, in the passing of time seemed both extremely expensive and time consuming , till the time “we” invested primarily our know how & consumer intellect, as to bridge the gap between the retailer and the consumer.

 A high level of creativity and a clear value proposition is required to create a truly beneficial app — hence the relative scarcity of quality apps, that are not uninstalled by the users within 15 days!

 - The why?
 Specific points often remain unanswered

 - Do you need an app, a mobile site or a hybrid variant?